A heap of bones on the ground – Yassine Salihine and Noam Toran on post-apocalyptic imaginaries

 N.T.

 Yes!
-And so we end up with these unlikely, fantastical assemblages, these accumulations of disparate objects, which constitute a fundamental aesthetic component of the genre.
-A student recently shared with me a quote from Brian Thill: “Garbage is things and time.”
+And you then get these chimeric assemblages made from whatever is available, which is a defining aesthetic component of the genre.
+A student shared with me recently a quote from Brian Thill: “Waste is any object plus time.”
 [2]."

 Y.S.

-If we consider the original meaning of apocalypse, which is revelation, then post-apocalyptic refers to what comes after revelation.
-And what has been revealed is the true nature of what had been built.
-All those wasted lives, all that lost potential, all that dissipated energy.
-A post-apocalyptic film does not show us a post-apocalyptic world, it shows us the world as it is: greed, violence, commodification, exploitation.
-The freedom of the white West is based on the lack of freedom of others, those who are not white.
-The consumerist needs of the West determine who has the right to live and who must die.
-This is what Cameroonian political scientist Achille Mbembe called “necropolitics, ” a phenomenon that leads to the creation of what he calls “worlds of death, ” or “unique and new forms of social existence, in which many populations are subjected to conditions of existence that give them the status of the living dead.”
+If we keep in line with the original meaning of apocalypse, which is revelation, then post-apocalypse is post-revelation.
+What is revealed is the true nature of the world that was built.
+The wasted lives and potentials, the wasted energy.
+The post-apocalyptic movie does not show us a post-apocalyptic world.
+It shows us the world as it is: The greed, the violence, the commodification, the exploitation.
+The freedom of the white west is built on the unfreedom of the colored rest.
+The west’s consumer habits decide who gets to live and who gets to die.
+This is what Cameroonian political theorist Achille Mbembe calls Necropolitics.
+A result of this is the creation of what Mbmebe describes as “deathworlds”, or “new and unique forms of social existence in which vast populations are subjected to living conditions that confer upon them the status of the living dead.”
 [3].
-This concept can be extended to include necroeconomics—the values that determine who has the right to live and die—necropsychology—those who are deemed sane or normal enough to deserve to live—and necroculture—representing the aesthetics of those whose lives are worth something.
-So, here, when we talk about the survival imagination, who are we talking about?
+This concept can be expanded with Necroeconomics (who has the currency to live and die), Necropsychology (who is deemed sane or normal enough to live) and Necroculture (the aesthetics of whose life is valuable).
+So whose imagination of survival is this?

 N.T.